-The main ment to het docession.
-The New, Open, and View code buttons on the Quick Access Toolbar are not available.
-Certain tabs and groups are unavailable or limited

-☐ The status bar is not accessible.

-The main menu is not accessible

-- ☐ The navigation taskbar is not accessible. - ☐ InfoMini does not support referencing existing procedures.
+- ☐ The New, Open, and View code buttons on the Quick Access Toolbar are not available. - Certain tabs and groups are unavailable or limited. - ☐ The status bar is not accessible. - The navigation taskbar is not accessible. - InfoMini does not support referencing existing procedures.

-For more information on the available components and their functionality, see InfoAssist Application Window on page 28.
+For more information on the available components and their functionality, see InfoAssist+ Application Window on page 28.